eProsima/Integration-Service-Deprecated/README.md

 If you want to compile *eProsima Integration Service* without an installed version of *Fast RTPS* you can add an additional parameter that downloads it as a third party library.

-If you are on Linux execute:
+If you are on Linux you must execute:

 ```bash
     $ mkdir build && cd build